element-hq/element-web/README.md

 in a way that makes it easy to track the `develop` branches in git and to make local changes without having to manually rebuild each time.

+[Be aware that there may be problems with this process under npm version 3.]

 First clone and build `matrix-js-sdk`:

 1. `git clone git@github.com:matrix-org/matrix-js-sdk.git`